From trolley boy to global change-maker

 My career started at Woolworths supermarket, not in a corporate head office but in the supermarket, working as a trolley boy.
-I grew up in the north of Brisbane and had to finish school early, missing years eleven and twelve.
-I worked my way up in-store management, but spent my days looking at the clock and my lunch hour reading textbooks.
+I grew up in the north of Brisbane and had to finish school early, missing years 11 and 12.
+I worked my way up in store management, but spent my days looking at the clock and my lunch hour reading textbooks.
 I knew intrinsically that I was yearning for something more.

 Without a great deal of formal education behind me, I didn’t have many options, so I took myself to TAFE and started a business course.
 I quickly realised I had a real love of learning, which led me to apply for university to study business.